adam-abed-abud/adam-abed-abud.github.io/_pages/bio.md

 ## Short bio, tl;dr

-You can mostly find me working on storage technologies, C++ development or performance benchmarking of applications
+You can mostly find me working on storage technologies, C++ development, building data platforms or benchmarking high-performance applications.

 I like to build, test, and play with the latest technologies.
 These can range from C++/python libraries, developing home automation applications with Arduino/ESP32 microcontrollers, test linux distros or analyzing large data sets (weather, climate, environment, finance etc.) using (not only) machine learning techniques